INNOVATION THROUGH AUTOMATION

 Conveyor Systems

-Midwest Engineered Systems offers a variety of conveyor systems solutions for product transportation.
-We specialize in beginning-to-end automated package handling systems including design, integration, conveyor control systems and conveyor system retrofits.
-Our conveyor systems are focused on providing high-speed and high-precision handling.
-Combining automated weight-weight scale verification as well as code tracking leads to better quality control and full digitally-recorded traceability on each product or package.
+Midwest Engineered Systems offers a variety of conveyor systems solutions for product handling and transportation.
+MWES specializes in beginning-to-end automated package handling systems including design, integration, conveyor control systems and even conveyor system retrofits.
+Our conveyor systems are focused on worker safety by providing high-speed and high-precision handling.
+Combining automated weight scale verification as well as code tracking leads to better quality control and computerized traceability on each product, part or package.

-Without conveyors, materials would have to be manually transported and tracked.
-This adds costs and creates potential issues, such as increasing labor and having to find effective ways to handle training and labor-management issues.
+Without conveyors, materials would have to be manually transported and tracked which adds costs and potential handling issues.
+With increasing labor costs and labor-management issues, conveyance automation is the best solution for moving products through production.

 Types of Conveyor Systems